kurtosis-tech/kurtosis/core/README.md

 # Install

 Clone this repository and cd into it.
-Run `go install`.
-This will build the main binary and put it on your path.
+Run `./scripts/build.sh`.
+This will build the main binary and put it the `build/` directory of this repository.

 # Usage